Menu

 • A Tier III Enrichment Extensions Camp was also offered over the summer, which brought together identified gifted and talented students from across the district for various course offerings centered around 21st century life and career concepts.

-• In addition, Reading Specialists provided individual or small group tutoring, based on identified school-level needs.
+• In addition, some of our Reading Specialists and ESL staff provided individual or small group tutoring, based on identified school-level needs.